gdp1807/cs223_project/README.md

 ## About

-This repository contains the code for the project, **CODE GENERATION FOR NEURAL NETWORKS**.
+This repository contains the code for the project, **AUTOMATIC CODE GENERATION FOR DEEP LEARNING MODELS**.

 ## Project Details
 ### Team